Improving virtual workshops - with a cinematographer's mindset.

 Lighting is a key differentiator between hero and villain

 We all knew as kids that sticking a torch under our chins could scare any an unsuspecting slumber party guest.
-Lighting is a critical element in making villains look as villainous as possible.
+Lighting is a critical element in making villains look as evil as possible.

 If our eyes are obscured we impact the level of trust and empathy we feel for the person.
 Positioning a lamp directly on your face can throw your eyes into shadow and emphasis the skull shape of your face.
-Here is Hannibal showing us how not to do it.
+Here is Hannibal showing us how it works.

 A time-honoured approach by cinematographers, but possibly not the look you are going for at your next WIP meeting.
 Further lighting tips can be found here